-The Regatta Chair will work with the Chief Umpire and the Safety Officer to monitor the weather to ensure that conditions are safe and will suspend or delay racing in the event that Temperature, Wind, or other storm conditions place the participants beyond a manageable risk level.
+The Regatta Chair will work with the Chief Umpire and the Safety Officer to monitor the weather to ensure that conditions are safe and the Chief Umpire will suspend or delay racing in the event that Temperature, Wind, or other storm conditions place the participants beyond a manageable risk level.

-The Regatta Chair will use the public-address system to notify crews in the trailer compounds if there is any change to the racing schedule due to the weather conditions.
-The Regatta Chair reserves the ability to amend the racing schedule to maximize racing opportunities while taking into account the weather conditions.
-If there is a weather related change to the schedule beyond slight race delays the Regatta Chair will call a coaches meeting to present a solution for the remainder of the regatta, which may include cancelling all remaining races.
+The Chief Umpire will use the public-address system to notify crews in the trailer compounds if there is any change to the racing schedule due to the weather conditions.
+The Chief Umpire will amend the racing schedule to maximize racing opportunities while taking into account the weather conditions, as per the Rule 9.6 in the RCA Rules of Racing.
+If there is a weather related change to the schedule beyond slight race delays the Chief Umpire and the Regatta Chair will call a coaches meeting to present a solution for the remainder of the regatta, which may include cancelling all remaining races.